On the intersecting family process: Proof of Theorem

 \subsection{The first $o(\sqrt{\log n})$ steps: generating $\mathcal{S}$}

 We examine the first $r$ steps in the process for $r = o(\sqrt{\log n})$.
-The most important part of the random intersecting process in these first few steps is the generation of a (not necessarily uniform) intersecting hypergraph $\mathcal{S}$ that will be the $\mathcal{S}$ in the definition of $\cI^*$ and $\cI^{**}$.
-To define $\mathcal{S}$ we introduce some notation.
+The most important part of the random intersecting process in these first few steps is the generation of a (not necessarily uniform) intersecting hypergraph $\mathcal{S}$ that will be the $\mathcal{S}$ in the definition of $\cI^*$ and $\cI^{**}$. {\blue The random intersecting hypergraph $\mathcal{S}$ in the limit as $n \rightarrow \infty$ is described on its own in the appendix. } To describe $\mathcal{S}$ here we introduce some notation.

 Denote by $V(\mathcal{H}_r)$ the set of all vertices of degree at least one in $\cH_r$, and by $U(\mathcal{H}_r)$ the set of vertices of degree exactly one.
 For any set $S$ of vertices of degree at least two in $\mathcal{H}_r$, let $E_r(S)$ denote the set of edges of $\cH_r$ that contain a vertex in $S$ and let $e_r(S)=|E_r(S)|$.
 Let $\chi_r(S) = e_r(S) - 2|S|$ and let $\chi^*_r = \max\{\chi_r(S) \mid S \subseteq V(\mathcal{H}_r) \setminus U(\mathcal{H}_r)\}$.
 At each step $r$, we let